Deaths in Donegal, Sunday evening, August 22, 2021

 Patricia Gibson, Strabane and Raphoe

 The sudden death has occurred of Patricia Gibson, Lisnafin Park, Strabane, formerly of Raphoe.
-Lovingly missed by her daughters and son Carmel (& husband Declan), Katrina, Louise, Shaun (& partner Leanne), Janice, Leanne, Deborah ( & partner Jason), her grandchildren Keelan, Tori, Eoghan, Shania, Kaiden, Rio, Aimee, Rhys, Theo & Sophia and all her extended family and friends.
+Lovingly missed by her daughters and son Carmel (and husband Declan), Katrina, Louise, Shaun (and partner Leanne), Janice, Leanne, Deborah ( & partner Jason), her grandchildren Keelan, Tori, Eoghan, Shania, Kaiden, Rio, Aimee, Rhys, Theo & Sophia and all her extended family and friends.

-She will be reposing at her daughter Carmel McCullagh’s residence Ballinabreen, Ballindrait, F93 REP8 from 11.00am this Sunday, August 22.
+Remains reposing at her daughter Carmel McCullagh’s residence Ballinabreen, Ballindrait, F93 REP8.

 Funeral leaving Ballinabreen on Monday afternoon at 1.30pm going to St Eunan’s Church, Raphoe for 2 o’clock Requiem Mass with burial afterwards in the adjoining cemetery.